MystenLabs/seal/crates/dkg-cli/README.md

 COMMITTEE_ID=0x82283c1056bb18832428034d20e0af5ed098bc58f8815363c33eb3a9b3fba867
 ```

 - Added step 9: Monitor onchain that the new committee is finalized.
-Then announce DKG rotation is completed.
+Then announce DKG rotation is completed, so members can restart with Active mode server.

 #### Member Runbook